KizzyCode/crypto_api_chachapoly/README.md

 It can be run by cloning the git repo, going into "fuzz/" and running `cargo run --release`.
 The crate uses all available CPU threads and stops only if there is an unexpected different result.
-You can also specify the maximum length if the randomly generated and sized test input; just set `TEST_VECTOR_LIMIT` as environment variable. **If this happens to you, please copy the entire output and create a new issue on GitHub! 😊**
+You can also specify the maximum length if the randomly generated and sized test input; just set `TEST_VECTOR_LIMIT` as environment variable. **If you find an unexpected different result, please copy the entire output and create a new issue on GitHub! 😊**

 ### Constant Time Implementations
 All implementations are designed to be invulnerable against timing side-channel attacks by